|Nutritional Guidelines (per serving)|

 Chop the parsley.
 Slice the green onions thinly.
 Finely mince the garlic.

-Wash the chicken breasts; pat them dry and lightly sprinkle them all over with salt and pepper.
+Pat the chicken breasts dry and lightly sprinkle them all over with salt and pepper.
 Dredge each of them in flour to coat both sides.

 In a large skillet or sauté pan, heat the oil and butter over medium heat.
 Add the chicken breasts and cook for about 4 to 5 minutes on each side, until lightly browned.
 Add the chicken broth, wine, parsley, green onions, garlic, and curry powder.
 Bring to a boil; reduce the heat to medium-low and simmer, uncovered, for 5 minutes.